wendashi/Cool-GenAI-Fashion-Papers/README.md

   - 2025-07, Fashion-related papers in ICCV 2025 are updated.

-  - 2025-06, Fashion-centric metrics are involved, Fashion-related papers in SIGGRAPH 2025 are updated.
+  - 2025-06, Fashion-related papers in SIGGRAPH 2025 are updated.

   - 2025-03, Fashion-related papers in CVPR/ICLR 2025 are updated.